elusivecodes/FrostCore/README.md

 **Once**

 Create a wrapped version of a function that will only ever execute once.
+Subsequent calls to the wrapped function will return the result of the initial call.

 - `callback` is the function you wish to wrap.